-Despite the best efforts of you and those supporting you, your transplant may not work.
+Despite the best efforts of you and those supporting you, your stem cell or bone marrow transplant may not work.
 It may be that the cells from your donor have not been accepted by your body (graft rejection or graft failure) or that your original condition has come back (relapse).

 Your transplant team will be monitoring you closely for both these things, and often there will be other treatments available.